peterborisov/React/microservices-course/section-2-blog/readme..md

-## Microservices arhitecture basic project.
+## Microservices architecture basic project.
 #### Client
 React client to consume services.
 User can create and display Posts.
 Every post can have multiple comments.